ErickLuizA/flutter-pokedex/README.md

 ## :clipboard: Description

-Pokedex is a app built with flutter based on the dev challenge https://bit.ly/2IdKYqB
+Pokedex is a pokedex app built with flutter based on the dev challenge https://bit.ly/2IdKYqB

 ## :building_construction: Technologies